yiyangshen/COMP30022-DocMcStuffins/docs/minutes/week12_team-sprint_retrospective.md

 ## Livya Riany
 > What went well in the Sprint?
 Were there any improvements compared to the previous sprint?
+- Better intrateam communication — everyone knows what to do and were updated on each other's developments
+- Final presentation went very well
+- The frontend UI is pretty

 > What could be improved?
+- Making sure that everyone has the same version of `node.js` — so the `package.json` file would not change everytime

 > How do you feel about the entire sprint process?
+- Very happy that everything went well — no errors, demo works well, learnt from past mistakes
+- Overjoyed when debugging works

 > How did you feel about our overall end-product at the end of the sprint?
+- Relieved that UI is similar to the one envisioned in the prototype
+- Extremely satisfied with the amount of work (testing & documentation) that went on the backend
+- Proud of the overall product that reflect everyone's effort — work was spread out evenly

 ## Nathanael Putro
 > What went well in the Sprint?
 Were there any improvements compared to the previous sprint?